rsuite/rsuite/docs/pages/guide/v5-features/en-US/index.md

 ### 1. Improve accessibility

-#### 1.1 Accessibility

 It is our hope that more users can use barrier-free use of products developed by React Suite.
 We will improve each component provided by React Suite in multiple scenarios such as keyboard operation and screen reading devices.

+#### 1.1 Accessibility

+React Suite follows the [WAI-ARIA](https://www.w3.org/TR/wai-aria/) standard.
+All components have been refactored to have appropriate attributes and keyboard interaction functions out of the box.

 For details, please read: [Accessibility](/guide/accessibility)